Do you ever feel like you can’t compete with your rivals? Then I’ve got some good news for you:

 Here are the results when I search for “Coca-Cola.”

-Hover over an individual ad and you can find out the dimensions as well as the dates during which the ad was active.
+Hover over an individual ad, and you can find out the dimensions when the ad was active.

 As spy tools go, this is the ultimate opportunity.

 If you’re a beginner with PPC campaigns, this is the simplest and most effective option.